-The General Data Protection Regulation (GDPR) is nothing new, and neither is referral marketing.
+The General Data Protection Regulation (GDPR) is nothing new, nor is referral marketing.
 So how do these two pair up together?

-GDPR has been going strong for more than 2 years now since it was enforced in 2018.
-If your business is in Europe or deals with customers from the EU, you already know how GDPR works.
+GDPR has been going strong for five years since it was enforced in 2018.
+If you deal with customers in Europe, you already know how GDPR works.

-No need to worry.
-You can still use referral marketing and nudge your loyal customers to advocate for your brand and bring in future qualified leads or clients.
-And be compliant with privacy laws. 😇
+No need to panic.
+You can still use referral marketing and be compliant with privacy laws.

 How Does GDPR Impact Referral Marketing Programs?

-People advocate for brands that they love and trust the judgment of people they know, like friends, family, partners, colleagues.
-That’s why getting customers to refer your products and services to people they know is an amazing opportunity.
+People advocate for brands they love and trust the judgment of people they know, like friends, family, partners, and colleagues.

 Referral programs in the pre-GDPR era